Green

 When can I take part in it?

-Starting in late 2023 the first Green Policy will be developed.
-It will be implemented and adjusted to suit all four SOT-festivals.
-The Report on Sustainability and Empathy will be ready in the autumn of 2025.
+Starting in late 2023 the first Green Policy was be developed and later implemented and adjusted to suit all four SOT-festivals.
+The Report on Sustainability and Empathy was published in the autumn of 2025.

 Building a more sustainable model